unfoldingWord-dev/Resource-Container/docs/structure.rst

       sections: []

 The sections field allows you to nest more blocks.
 The link fields may accept the chunk that should be linked to.
-Alternatively you may provide a fully qualified link as defined in :ref:`linking`.
+Alternatively, you may provide a fully qualified link as defined in :ref:`linking`.

-Here's an example toc.yaml from translationAcademy.
+Here is an example ``toc.yaml`` from `translationAcademy <https://git.door43.org/Door43/en-ta>`_.
-Generally speaking the title and sub-titles fields in this file should be the same as what is found in the subsequently named chunks.
+Generally speaking the title and sub-title fields in this file should be the same as what is found in the subsequently named chunks.
 However, the TOC is allowed to deviate as necessary.

 .. code-block:: yaml